-On central Ottostrasse, the ABC Swiss Quality Hotel enjoys a very convenient location.
-It is close to the train station, as well as the historic centre with all its restaurants, museums and theatres.
-This clean, friendly four star property is highly rated by previous guests.
+On central Ottostrasse right across from the train station, the ABC Swiss Quality Hotel enjoys a very convenient location.
+It is close to the historic centre with all its restaurants, museums and shops.
+We have stayed at this clean, friendly four star property on two occasions and we highly recommend it.

 St. Moritz: Crystal Hotel St. Moritz

 The Crystal Hotel in St Moritz is a four star superior property in the resort’s pedestrian zone.
-There is a bus stop and a ski route railway very close by.
+There is a bus stop and a ski lift very close by.
 Comfortable, well-equipped rooms are alpine style, and the hotel has a restaurant and cocktail bar.